glennmusa/mock-spacestation/README.md

 ![Deploying the mock-spacestation template from the Azure Portal](docs/images/spacestation_template_deployment_smaller.gif)

-**Make note of the name of the Resource Group you create and the name of the Deployment that gets generated for you, you'll need those to get your SSH credentials**.
+**Make note of the name of the Resource Group you create and the name of the Deployment that gets generated for you.
+You'll need those to get your SSH credentials**.

-The generated name is usually something similar to "Microsoft.Template-${timestamp}" like "Microsoft.Template-20210820123456":
+(The generated name is usually something similar to "Microsoft.Template-${timestamp}" like "Microsoft.Template-20210820123456")

 ![The Deployment UI in the Azure Portal showing the Deployment Name](docs/images/portal-deployment-name-smaller.png)

-1. Deploy the template:
+1. Deploy mock-spacestation into a new resource group:

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fglennmusa%2Fmock-spacestation%2Fmain%2FmockSpacestation.json)